 Judge: MedStar Health must face false claims charges alleged by employee

-A false claims case brought against Columbia, Md.-based MedStar Health by one of its employees will be allowed to move forward, an Illinois judge has ruled.
+A false claims case brought against Columbia-based MedStar Health by one of its employees will be allowed to move forward, an Illinois judge has ruled.

 Start the conversation, or Read more at Business Journal.